RickWeber/100-days-of-code/r1-log.md

 ### R1D59 2020-11-04
 Did an R day.
 Rvest is super cool for webscraping!
 I won't write too much here because when I get back I want to make sure I read yesterday's notes on the CA model.

+### R1D60 2020-11-05
+What's going on now...

+I've got to make sure trades are mutually beneficial.
+And whatever is causing trades with nobody as a partner.

+I've at least touched the code though.

+Even better, I'm building evaluate_deal to not depend on who is asking for the evaluation.
+But it's only going to work if there's a link.
+So evaluating possible deals is going to require some extra work.

+I'll look at it more closely tomorrow.
+This morning I put together an R script to pull data from the Predictit API.
+I've got to figure out how to get it running as a cronjob.
+Apparently it's not as straight forward as I'd expected.

+### R1D61 2020-11-06

+I think I sorted out the cronjob.
+Or maybe I haven't...

+### R1D62 2020-11-09

+It was a big R day.
+I spent the whole day prepping for class, then doing a class walking through a tutorial with `rvest` to scrape from Wikipedia.

+After class I spent some time poking at the code trying to make it faster.
+I don't think I was successful.
+But leaving it running for 4 hours got me a 45000 page data set.

+What are the most connected pages?

+Classical Hollywood Cinema (degree 3614)
+Catholic, Roman Catholic, Roman Catholic Church, and Catholics (all 3383) List of Statistical Topics, List of Statistics Articles, List of Statistics Topics (2806)
+Nitrous Oxide (2733)
+Metabolism (2717)
+New York City
+Russia
+Invited Address at the International Congress of Mathematicians List of LGBT related films
+Europe
+Italy
+List of University of Cambridge People
+David Hume

+### R1D63 2020-11-13

+Busy week!
+But I've at least touched the code!

+Looks like my last thing was to sort out evaluating if a trade is mutually beneficial.

+I put in some kind of crappy code that might could do the trick.
+And introduced some new errors.
+And I should really sort them out.
+But there would be too much to load into my brain and I'm not really ready to focus right now.
+But here's what I've got to figure out:

+1. A generic method to encapsulate a multi-agent exchange
+2. A way to loop through the agents in such an exchange and ask each one of them if the trade is at least better than no possibility of trade.

+Beyond that I can build in some degree of strategery.
+But I also think it's a tad too complicated right now.
+This might be a good time to gut it entire and start again from scratch.

+### R1D64 2020-11-15

+Did some R stuff.
+Working on an assignment for tomorrow.
+Playing around with tidygraph.
+But the dataset I'm working on is just enormous, so it's taking forever.
+I should use a restricted dataset, but it's in the middle of a bunch of calculations and I think I should just let it run overnight.